 David Carrillo began Guidance Counseling at Arroyo Valley High School in San Bernardino in 2003.
 In 2007 Carrillo began serving as a Guidance Counselor at Vista Murrieta High School.
 After 4.5 years at Vista Murrieta, Carrillo transferred to Murrieta Mesa to become a part of the Ramily.
 In addition to his responsibilities as a counselor, Carrillo has been the advisor for National Honor Society, the California Scholarship Federation, and a member of the Murrieta High Schools' Scholarship Foundation.
 Carrillo holds a BS in Biology and a BA in Psychology from the University of California, Riverside, an MS in Educational Counseling from National University, and a MA in Educational Leadership from the University of California, Riverside.Phone: 951 677.0568 ext.
 6489 Email

-Counselor Connie Kim - Counselor for Students grades 9-12 with Last Names L - Re
+Counselor Connie Kim - Counselor for Students grades 9-12 with Last Names L - Re and all ELD students

 Connie Kim has been with the Murrieta Valley Unified School District since July 2004.
 She began working as the library technician at Monte Vista Elementary.
 In 2007, she transferred to Vista Murrieta High School as a guidance technician overseeing the college career center where she was instrumental in creating a working center assisting students and community with college and career information.
 Before joining the Ramily, Kim was the site secretary at VMHS working along with the principal and administration.
 While at VMHS, Kim was the co-advisor for California Scholarship Federation and currently serves as board member on Murrieta Dollars for Scholars.
 Kim holds a BA in Economics from University of California, LosAngeles and a MA in Education with a Pupil Personnel Services Credential from Azusa Pacific University.